 Figure 3: PowerPoint Options dialog box

 - Since you want to create a new tab, click on the New Tab button (highlighted in red within Figure 3, above).
-This will add the New Tab (Custom) within the Main Tabs list, as shown highlighted in red within Figure 4.
+This will add the New Tab (Custom) within the Main Tabs list, as shown highlighted in red within Figure 4, below.

 Figure 4: New custom tab added

 - Note that when the New Tab (Custom) is added, a default New Group (Custom) is also added.
-This is because all your commands within a tab need to reside in a group.
+This is because all commands you add within a Ribbon tab need to reside in a group.

 Figure 5: Rename the new tab